szoti15/playground-mquc90zv/variables.md

 -constant values: capitalize every letter and separating subsequent words with underscore (By convention the underscore character is never used elsewhere)

 e.g.: variables: `exampleVariable1`, `_exampleVariable2`, constants: `GRAVITY_ON_EARTH`, `PI`

+>Type:
+-Java is a type specific language, that means every variable has a type.
+-We diferrentiate 2 category within types: ***primitive*** and ***reference***:
++primitive types are the built in types that are already declared by the language +reference types are the classes